 641 Microbial Genetics (2 cr.)
 P: K323, CHEM C342, and consent of instructor.
-Spring, odd years, day, night.
+Spring, odd years, night.
 Genetics of bacteria, bacterial viruses, and other microorganisms with emphasis on organization, replication, and function of the genetic material.

 651 Cellular Immunology (3 cr.)
-P: BIOL 561.
-Spring, day, night.
+P: 561.
+Spring, night.
 Study of cells, molecules, and mechanisms comprising the cellular immune system in normalcy and disease.